allivka/ADUL/README.md

 # ADUL
-this library name stands by Alivka's Different Utilities Library. this library is compilation of some utulities
+this library name stands by Alivka's Different Utilities Library. this library is compilation of some utilities